simiolabs/arduino-pool-timer/README.md

 arduino-pool-timer
 ==================

-Control your pool's pump using an Arduino, a RTC module and a relay
+This program attemps to control a pool pump using an Arduino, DS1307 Real Time Clock and a relay.
+The controller checks the start time, when the current time is greater than this, the pump is turned on and the LED will blink.
+After the current time is greater than the end time both the LED and the pump are turned off.